arkivanov/Decompose/docs/extensions/compose.md

 }
 ```

+!!! note
+    Since Decompose version `3.0.0-alpha01` the `animation` argument is renamed to `fallbackAnimation`.

 ### Predictive Back Gesture on Android

 On Android, the predictive back gesture only works starting with Android T. On Android T, it works only between Activities, if enabled in the system settings.
 Starting with Android U, the predictive back gesture can be enabled between `Child Stack` screens inside a single Activity.